SmartStepGroup/AwfulVideoStoreJava/README.md

 ##### Task #3.
 SPROUT Method
  - Do not include 18+ rating movies into Selling Report
+ - In DefaultMovieService for user continue filter movies with 14+ rating but at the same time get all 'New Release' movies.
- - Sort movies displaying for admin (DefaultMovieService) by price
+ - Sort movies list for admin by price

 ##### Task #4.
 Wrap method
  - Include into Selling Report Top 5 movies for best selling category